SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 - Each of the two words should be at least two letters long.
 - The two words are separated by a single space.

-To help you out, we've outlined several steps:
+To help you out, we have outlined several steps:
 1. Use an online regex tester like https\:\/\/regex101\.com\/
-2. Check out how to use character sets `(denoted with square brackets - [])`
+2. Check out how to use character sets \(denoted with square brackets \- \"\[\]\"\).
-3. Specify that you want two words with a space between them \(the space character \' \'\, and not any whitespace symbol\)
+3. Specify that you want two words with a space between them \(the space character \' \', and not any whitespace symbol\).
-4. For each word, specify that it should begin with an uppercase letter using a character set.
-The desired characters are in a range – from A to Z.
+4. For each word, specify that it should begin with an uppercase letter, using a character set.
+The desired characters are in a range\: from A to Z.
-5. For each word, specify that what follows the first letter are only lowercase letters, one or more – use another character set and the correct quantifier.
+5. For each word, specify that the first letter is followed only by lowercase letters, one or more \– use another character set and the correct quantifier.
 6. To prevent capturing of letters across new lines, put `\b` at the beginning and at the end of your regex.
 This will ensure that what precedes and what follows the match is a word boundary like a new line.